thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 }
 ```

-It stores our two query outputs: the cst and any errors.
+It stores our two query outputs: the CST and any errors.
 `PellucidError` is a big enum that holds a variant for each pass that might produce an error.
 Named such because our language is named Pellucid (I probably should have mentioned that by now.).
 With those two changes, we're ready to implement our query `cst_of`: